-Updated on: 11/13/2021
+Updated on: 12/16/2021

 With Creative, Document, and Experience Cloud, Adobe remains a beneficiary of the world’s digitalization.
 This tells us Adobe has the perfect trifecta – a decent company valuation, great growth prospects, and a strong moat today that will protect it from new entrants.
-We think Adobe today is more important to the world than ever before.

 Adobe’s Creative Cloud has demonstrated wildly impressive growth serving up a suite of software for Creators on a recurring revenue high margin subscription.

 The business is benefitting from the digital creator economy with a wide-moat and huge market share for photographers, videographers, designers and more.

 The Document Cloud segment is presented with a significant opportunity in document management as it already has wide distribution across most large enterprises with Adobe Acrobat.

 Adobe’s digital services are very sticky with high switching costs for creators as the software suite can take years to master.
 The business will be able to capture the growth of the creator economy and digitization trends and continue to increase active users on its digital services software offerings.